 More about the film:

-Certainly among the most exhilarating movies ever made, no matter that it’s nearly a hundred years old now, Dziga Vertov’s whirligig portrait of modern life as experienced in (then) Soviet cities (Moscow, Odessa and Kyiv) uses a battery of innovative photographic and editing techniques (slow and fast motion; superimposition; freeze frames; jump cuts etc.) in a way that might be compared to the cut-up techniques of cubism.
+Certainly among the most exhilarating movies ever made, no matter that it’s nearly a hundred years old now, Dziga Vertov’s whirligig portrait of modern life as experienced in (then) Soviet cities (Kharkiv, Odessa and Kyiv) uses a battery of innovative photographic and editing techniques (slow and fast motion; superimposition; freeze frames; jump cuts etc.) in a way that might be compared to the cut-up techniques of cubism.

 Vertov — the Ukrainian nom de plume of David Kaufman, which translates as “spinning top” — composes his non-fiction film with artistic exuberance and freedom.
 In truth, this was a team effort.
 His brother Boris Kaufman (who would become a Hollywood cinematographer on films like On the Waterfront) was behind the camera (and in front of it, in the title role), and his wife Yelizaveta Svilova was the editor.
 Together, they created a film without a screenplay, without intertitles, without a debt to theatre or literature, a pure motion picture.
 In this instance, the avant-garde forges a universal language.